 COVID-19 in Denmark

 The COVID-19 case numbers in Denmark have remained low following the gradual reopening of schools, businesses, cultural organizations, and social activities over the last few months.
+Some modifications remain in effect – such as reduced capacities, adjusted hours, additional cleaning protocols, and some new safety regulations.
 Students should feel comfortable navigating the city on public transit and in public spaces.
 You can read more about COVID-19 in Denmark here.